mkuzmick/watch-together/documentation/documentation/1-first-steps-name-of-this-file-TBD.md

 ### To create an express app:
 14. Next, still in terminal, open the folder by typing `cd watch-together"` (which means change directories into the name of the new folder).
 15. Confirming you are in the `watch-together` folder, you can then open this folder up in atom.
 You do this by typing `atom .` into your terminal and clicking enter.
 Atom will then open up with all of the components of the `watch-together` folder.
-16. In terminal, type in `npx express generator --view=ejs .` and then hit enter.
+16. In terminal, type in `npx express-generator --view=ejs .` and then hit enter.
 Type in `y`and hit enter if you are prompted with the question `destination is not empty, continue? [y/N]`.
 17. Look in atom.
 There should be a new file, `package.json`.
 This file contains information about the application you're building, including the name, the license, and also any other code that it depends on - ie. its "dependencies", which are packages of code that other people have written that we will import into our project.
 18. Right now, these dependencies are just located in the `package.json file` as a list of things you need.
 To actually install these dependencies, go back to terminal and type in `npm i` or `npm install` and hit enter.
 19. Then, we'll type in `npm start` and hit enter.